Getting your Trinity Audio player ready...

 |

 Just like many things in life, success often comes down to who you know, not what you know.
-In my case, this was the key to owning my very own airplane.
+For me, this adage unlocked the door to owning my very own airplane.

 Not only had airplane prices gone up, but getting a rental had become exponentially more difficult.
 The schedule was almost always completely booked and increased restrictions made renting practically useless.
-As it turned out, the very day I had earned my Certified Flight Instructor certificate, the FBO dispatcher, Julie, was asking me why I decided to get my CFI.
-I mentioned how I wanted to be able to teach my kids to fly one day and was hoping that a CFI ticket would also reduce insurance costs if I ever bought an airplane.
-After I finished lamenting my predicament, she mentioned that her husband was planning to sell his airplane.
-She had no other details, but my interest was piqued despite assuming it would likely be triple my budget.
+Then fate intervened.
+The very day I had earned my Certified Flight Instructor (CFI) certificate, Julie, the FBO dispatcher, asked me why I pursued it.
+I shared my dream of teaching my kids to fly one day and how a CFI ticket might also cut insurance costs if I ever bought an airplane.
+Lamenting my slim chances, I was floored when Julie casually mentioned her husband, Joe, was selling his airplane.
+Details were scarce, but my curiosity was piqued—though I braced for a price tag far beyond my reach.

-A few days later as I was loitering at the FBO desk, Julie updated me about her husband, Joe’s, airplane.
-He had a Cessna 172 to sell for $25,000.
-I slammed my fist on the desk and exclaimed, “Sold!” without hesitation.
+A few days later as I was loitering at the FBO desk, Julie updated me: Joe’s Cessna 172 was priced at $25,000.
+I slammed my fist on the counter and blurted, “Sold!”
 I assumed it likely wasn’t airworthy but if it was anywhere near flying condition, it was probably worth it.
-She put me in direct contact with her husband.
+She put me in direct contact with her husband, Joe, an accomplished mechanic.
+I learned the airplane was the very first model year Cessna 172 from 1956 and was purchased a few months earlier and flown from Georgia to Ohio.
+He’d begun a meticulous overhaul: new piston rings, honed cylinders, reamed valve guides, polished valves, a rebuilt nose gear shock, fresh engine mount bushings, and more.
+The plane was largely original, save for an ADS-B Out transponder, and sported a sharp paint job despite minor hail dings.

 A few days later I popped over to take a look.
 My very first image of the machine was back on its tail held down by a case of oil.
 The front was stripped naked and the nose-gear removed.
 Various tools and parts were strewn around.
 I was pleased by the excellent paint job and only slightly concerned with the bit of hail damage on the wings and empennage.
 Joe agreed to deliver the airplane fully functional with a fresh annual and I agreed to pay his asking price.
 He encouraged me to have my mechanic perform a thorough pre-buy and even flew the plane to my home airport for the inspection.

 My mechanic had a short list of minor issues to consider, but nothing to keep me grounded.
 I was pleased with his findings and did the deal before I ever took the pilot’s seat.
-By that time winter had set in and a week or two had passed before I was able to strap in and finally enjoy all the benefits of airplane ownership.
+By that time winter had set in and a week or two had passed before I was able to strap in and the thrill of ownership hit hard.

-It is still dumbfounding to me that I was able to buy an airworthy and maintained Cessna 172 for such a reasonable price.
+I’m still stunned I was able to buy an airworthy and maintained Cessna 172 for such a reasonable price.
 I’ve convinced myself that the aviation community is extraordinarily self-preserving, caring of its members and I have quite poignantly learned the value of hangar flying.

 - The straight tale of buying my first airplane - August 21, 2023